ShreyanshM1/demo/README.md

 # demo
-This is a Demo for Git &amp; Github demo
+This is a Demo for Git &amp; Github class.